.@ Tony Finch – blog

 It’s interesting that most successors to getopt() have aimed to be more declarative, but what argv_opt() does is remove its most declarative feature.
 The name lexopt refers to parsing technology, treating the job of reading the command line as lexical analysis.
 The declarative approach adds a metalanguage that describes the command line language, and a metalanguage interpreter that runs the declarative description in order to interpret the command line.
 Two layers of little languages!
 That’s a lot of machinery for such a small task.
 No wonder removing the metalayer is simpler, because the lower layer isn’t (usually) complicated enough to justify so much machinery.

 I didn’t look at the lexopt implementation until after I wrote argv_opt().
-It’s 1000 lines of code!
-Plus 1000 lines of tests!
-It’s not 2x bigger, it’s 20x bigger!
-As well as long options, I’m pretty sure it handles things I haven’t even thought of yet.
+It’s a lot bigger than I expected, but as well as long options, I’m pretty sure it handles things I haven’t even thought of yet.
 (Good Rust code is like that.)
 But I suppose lexopt is comparing itself to clap, which is notorious for turning simple command line utilities into monsters

 Anyway, you can use the code in this article under 0BSD or MIT-0 licences, but I recommend you use something better instead – not C, or if you must C, standard getopt().